edg1983/GREEN-VARAN/README.md

 GREEN-VARAN.sif tool_name [tool arguments]
 ```

-**NB.** The host resources_folder must contain the standard subfolders and files expected by GREEN-VARAN.
-If you have stores resources in other locations you have to bind them manually into the container and then pass the mounted path to the tool with the corresponding argument (see below)
+**NB.** The host resources_folder must contain the standard subfolders and files expected by GREEN-VARAN in resources/.
+If you have stored resources in other locations you have to bind them manually into the container and then pass the mounted path to the tool with the corresponding argument (see below)

 By default you are expected to read/write from the present working directory:
 - all input files are read from present working directory